Essays & Events

 ESSAY: “Beyond Bye Bye Baby: A Mother Considers the Hard-Earned Lessons of the NICU,” by Beth Waltemath for Chapter 16.org, August 13, 2010

-ARTICLES: My news coverage of the 225th General Assembly of the Presbyterian Church (USA) appears in The Presbyterian Outlook as to my reviews on what I am reading and how I recommend these books in the context of ministry.
+ARTICLES: My news coverage of the 225th General Assembly of the Presbyterian Church (USA) appears in The Presbyterian Outlook with my reviews on what I am reading and how I recommend these books in the context of ministry.
 Pieces I’ve written from a solutions journalism approach covering communities addressing larger systemic problems appear in the print version of Presbyterians Today.

 Events